nathancarter/weblurch/doc/lean-app-plan.md

 ## Types

- 1. Update `termGroupToCode` as follows.
-    * First, find the set of type bubbles that point to the term group in question.
-    * If the set is empty, proceed as before.
-    * If the set has more than one element, throw an error saying that is invalid.
-    * Otherwise, take the contents of the one type group and insert them after the first identifier in the term group, separated by a colon (`:`), when converting its text to Lean code.
  1. Update the validation routine so that if `termGroupToCode` throws an error, that group is marked invalid without its contents being converted to code at all.